|Just under a month before Agent #3 arrived|

 Take more pictures of your pregnant shape.
 Yes, you will go on to do this two more times, but each growing baby deserves its own photographic evidence.
 Then back them up; your computer will crash when your daughter is a few weeks old and you will lose some beautiful photos forever.

 You have already decided you will breastfeed, and that's great!
 However, you seem to think it will be quite simple since you've read a few chapters of a (lame) pregnancy book.
 Trust me; you do not have the first clue what breastfeeding is really going to be like.
 You know those breastfeeding classes you have seen advertised?
 The ones you have been kind of giggling at and making fun of?
 Take one.
 I'm serious.
 Take.
 The.
 Class.
 Plus, you still have some unresolved negative feelings about nursing from what you've heard from friends and the media.
 Get over it, and get to a La Leche League meeting.
-Your future self will be most grateful, and someday write this about your breastfeeding experience and how far you've come.
+Your future self will be most grateful.

 About that pathetic pre-birth reading list . . . you could really use some new material.
 Go ahead now and buy a copy of The Baby Book.
 While you're at it, pick up a copy of The Womanly Art of Breastfeeding as well.
 Read them both from cover to cover.
 Now do it again.
 Stop reading pregnancy magazines, mainstream parenting magazines, and online message boards.
 You're just making yourself crazy.